 Mufflers are ubiquitous so there’s no doubt you can find one for practically any model of generator.
 The problem is that they don’t generally reduce the sound enough to make it worth the effort and resources needed to install it

-This process requires some tool skill, which you indeed may have, but it’s not for everyone because of this.
-If you either don’t have tools laying around or the skill to do the job, you’ll need to hire a handyman, which may increase the cost significantly.
+This process requires some tool skills, which you indeed may have, but it’s not for everyone because of this.
+If you either don’t have tools lying around or the skill to do the job, you’ll need to hire a handyman, which may increase the cost significantly.